Alinaalina1978/springboot-ba/README.md

 Project QA Alina Ard.

-Aim of the project is to develop an application spring boot that will allow to a company of health care to automatically register patient.
+Aim of the project is to develop an application spring boot that will allow to a company of health care to automatically register employee.
+The client demand for a database with different functions

 Project scope